jbrzusto/liwixi/README.md

 DEST or TEMP can be a USB memory stick or other external storage that you have already mounted.

-After some chugging, you end up with a file called
+After some chugging, and a chance to customize the image from a shell, you end up with a file called
 `
 ${DEST}/${BRAND}_LIWIXI.zip
 `